alicolville/Weight-Tracker/readme.txt

 * New feature: Admin can now manage user's opt out preferences when editing a user's settings.
 * New feature: Users can now opt out of birthday emails.
 * New feature: Users can now opt out of new award emails.
+* New feature: Users can now opt out of new note emails.
 * Improvement: Added "hide-email-optout" argument to [wt-user-settings] and [wt] shortcodes to hide the email opt out form.
 * Improvement: Moved "Birthday emails" setting to "Emails & Notifications" tab within Weight Tracker settings.